The IN SEASON Lifestyle

 MOST IMPORTANT PART OF THE SERVICE

-Again; Maggid is the most important part of the Passover Seder.
+Maggid is the most important part of the Passover Seder.
 Everything in the Seder revolves around the telling of this story.
-If you are going to leave any portion out of the Seder; never make this the one that is forgotten.
+If you are going to leave any portion out of the Seder; never make it this portion.
 It is a story that God has commanded His people to always remember.

 The narrator isn’t just telling any story; he/she is telling THE story.

 We speak of the story of God’s Family and how it grew into such a great family.
-It is the old, old story of how God lead the Israelites out of the bondage of slavery in Egypt under Pharaoh into freedom, and eventually into The Promised Land.
+It is the old, old story of how God lead the Israelites out of the bondage of slavery into freedom, and eventually into The Promised Land.

 You can tell the story in any form or fashion that you like; the point is to TELL THE STORY.